 - Café & In-House Cafeteria.
 Simulating real-world experience, our residents can practice what it’s like to go to a restaurant or coffee shop and learn (or practice) acceptable table manners and behaviors before actually going out to eat with the general public.
 The cafeteria will have many of the features and amenities you might find in the seating portion of an actual restaurant, making the client’s “dining” experience as authentic as possible.

 - Music Therapy.
-Once a week, for the last nearly four years, a wonderful volunteer has come to Rimland and engages our residents in an afternoon of music.
+Once a week, for over five years, a wonderful volunteer has come to Rimland and engages our residents in an afternoon of music.
 Tom Sexton, an accomplished musician, plays the guitar and sings songs.
 Typically he plays classic rock hits, like the Beatles, yet sometimes a resident is inspired enough to share their own songs.
 The latest inspiration and hit includes an ode to a squirrel who just can’t stay out of the garbage!